saskiaotto/bio-bsc-data-science-1/README.md

 ## This repository

-This Github repository holds just the course-specific HTML lecture slides (all in German) produced with R Markdown.
-The actual course website can be found here:
+This Github repository holds just the course-specific HTML lecture slides (all in German) produced with Quarto for the winter semester 2022/2023.
+The actual course website can be (soon) found here:
 [https://datasciencebiology.blogs.uni-hamburg.de](https://datasciencebiology.blogs.uni-hamburg.de/course-portfolio/data-science-1/)

 ## License